hugozap/redux-p2p-gundb-transport/README.md

 GunDbTransport(opts)

-opts can be a string with the url of the gundb server.
+opts can be a string with the url of the gundb server or an object with additional gun options.

 For additional options see [https://gun.eco/docs/API#gun](https://gun.eco/docs/API#gun)